tompascall/mandel/README.md

 <p>The <strong>maximum iteration</strong> can be set, too.
 Take care that a too big number may freeze your browser for a long time.
 I tested up to 20000, and it worked well.</p>

 <p>You can try the app <a href="http://mandel.tompascall.com/">here</a>.</p>

+<p>In my experience it is <strong>the best choice to run the app on Firefox</strong>.
+Chrome is really slow, the other browsers about twice faster.
+IE is suprisingly fast, but it has a drawback that you cannot save the picture by right clicking on it, while Chrome and Firefox works well as regards saving the canvas.
+Safari is quite fast too, but you cannot save the picture.</p>